-This dialog box pops up when you click on Show Subscript... in the data panel context menu.
-See "Data Panel Context Menu" on page 9-58.
+This dialog box pops up when you click on Show Subscript... or Show nth Element... in the data panel context menu.
+See "Data Panel Context Menu" on page 9-66.

-Use the spin box to enter the subscript of the array element you want to see.
+Use the spin box to enter the subscript of the array element, linked list element or filter element you want to see.